A U.S. pharmaceutical company

 With the help of our integration center, e-commerce, and lifecycle services teams, SHI guided this longtime customer through the process.

 After selecting the new device technology, SHI customized each new iPad to meet company standards.
-Our Apple-certified technicians began by swapping out Apple sim cards for the preferred Verizon sim cards.
-Verizon would activate each new sim card after the iPad powered on by the receiving end-user.
+Our Apple-certified technicians began by swapping out Apple SIM cards for the preferred Verizon SIM cards.
+Verizon would activate each new SIM card after the iPad is powered on by the receiving end user.